jogru0/disjoint/README.md

 }
 ```

-See the [documentation] for more details on how these and other methods work.
+See the [documentation] for more details on how to use this crate.

 [disjoint-set data structure]: https://en.wikipedia.org/wiki/Disjoint-set_data_structure
 [undirected edge-weighted graph]: https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Weighted_graph